Nucleon Electric Dipole Moments in Paramagnetic Molecules through Effective Field Theory: Effective field theory

 The calculation of molecular EDMs in terms of fundamental sources of CP violation involves widely separated energy scales.
 These range from the BSM and electroweak scales $(\Lambda$ and $M_W)$ to low-energy scales such as the electron mass or electron binding energy $\mathcal O(\alpha_{\mathrm{em}}^2m_e)$.
 The atomic nucleus gives rise to additional scales associated with the chiral-symmetry-breaking scale $\Lambda_\chi \sim m_N\sim 1$ GeV (comparable to the nucleon mass), the pion mass $m_\pi \sim \gamma \sim 100$ MeV (comparable to the nuclear binding momentum) and the scale of nuclear excitations $m_\pi^2/m_N \sim \mathcal O(\mathrm{MeV})$.

-Within the SM, the most relevant source of CP violation is the QCD $\bar \theta$ term, as CKM-induced (paramagnetic) EDMs are orders of magnitude too small to be detected by current and envisioned experiments \cite{Ema:2022yra}.
-BSM sources of hadronic CP violation can, at energies well below $\Lambda$, be described by effective operators of space-time dimension six.
-They have been classified and evolved to lower energies in a series of previous works \cite{deVries:2012ab,Dekens:2013zca,Kley:2021yhn,Kumar:2024yuu}.
-At energies slightly above $\Lambda_\chi$, the most relevant hadronic operators are the (chromo-)electric dipole moments of quarks, the Weinberg three-gluon operator \cite{Weinberg:1989dx}, and several CP-odd four-quark interactions \cite{deVries:2012ab}.
-At energies $<\Lambda_\chi$, these effective operators can be matched to a $\chi$EFT Lagrangian describing CP-violating interactions among the relevant low-energy degrees of freedom (light mesons, nucleons, photons, electrons) \cite{PospelovRitz2005,deVries:2012ab}.
+Within the SM, the most relevant source of CP violation is the QCD $\bar \theta$ term, as (paramagnetic) EDMs induced by the phase in the Cabibbo-Kobayashi-Maskawa (CKM) matrix are orders of magnitude too small to be detected by current and envisioned experiments \cite{Ema:2022yra}.
+BSM sources are described by dimension-six operators \cite{deVries:2012ab,Dekens:2013zca,Kley:2021yhn,Kumar:2024yuu}, matched at $\Lambda_\chi$ to a $\chi$EFT Lagrangian for light mesons, nucleons, photons, electrons \cite{PospelovRitz2005,deVries:2012ab}, with the most relevant hadronic operators being quark (chromo-)EDMs, the Weinberg operator \cite{Weinberg:1989dx}, and CP-odd four-quark interactions \cite{deVries:2012ab}.
 For our purposes, the most relevant interactions are given by

-where the first line describes three CP-odd meson-nucleon interactions, and the second line, respectively, the isoscalar and isovector nucleon EDM.
-We use the non-relativistic nucleon doublet $N=(p,\,n)^T$ with spin $S^\mu=(0,\bsigma/2)$ and velocity $v^\mu=(1,\, \mathbf{0})$, as well as the pion triplet $\pi^a$ and the eta meson $\eta$.
+where the first line describes three CP-odd meson-nucleon interactions, and the second line the isoscalar and isovector nucleon EDM.
+We use the nonrelativistic nucleon doublet $N=(p,\,n)^T$ with spin $S^\mu=(0,\bsigma/2)$ and velocity $v^\mu=(1,\, \mathbf{0})$, as well as the pion triplet $\pi^a$ and the eta meson $\eta$.

 The paramagnetic EDMs induced by the meson-nucleon interactions in Eq.~\eqref{eq:gbarterms} arise mainly through intermediate CP-odd electron-nucleon interactions, which take on the form